jorge-ramirez/class-generator/README.md

  - `isCollection` [Bool] Whether or not the property represents a collection (for example an array).
  - `isOptional` [Bool] Whether or not the property represents an optional value.
- - `rawType` [String] The property's raw data type (the same value as `type`, except without the collection and optionality modifiers).
+ - `rawDataType` [String] The property's raw data type (the same value as `type`, except without the collection and optionality modifiers).

 #### Example